guillaumedelre/mezzotools/README.md

 ## Setup
 * Clone the project with `git clone <url-of-the-repository> <project-name> && cd <path-to-cloned-project>`
 * Install dependencies with `composer install`
-* Load de data: `bin/console app:cache:warmer` (this command must be under an hourly cron task)
+* Load de data: `bin/console app:cache:warmup` (this command must be under an hourly cron task)
 * Run the webserver if it is not already done (you can do it with `symfony server:start` if you have installed the symfony binary)